Cedar Grove Baptist Church

 At least thirty (30) days before the scheduled date of the annual meeting, the names of the nominees will be published to the congregation as a whole for consideration.
 Anyone concerned about the suitability of a candidate should speak with that candidate, voice the concerns, and attempt to resolve them satisfactorily.
 If the person remains a candidate and the concerns are not settled, then the matter should be brought to the overseers.
 The overseers must reconcile the matter for the good of the church.

 Elections to fill offices or positions of need that occur during the year may be held at any members’ meeting or any duly called special meeting.
 Again, the overseers will publish the information in advance of the meeting.

 Elections for church offices and leadership positions require a 2/3 majority (66%) or members present at the regular, annual, or special called members’ meeting.
-Candidates for election to lay elders, deacons, and church committees must be church members for at least 24 months.
+Candidates for election to lay elders, deacons, and church committees must be church members for at least 24 months. (except for senior pastor.)
 Election of deacons, overseers, pastor search committee and paid staff require a paper ballot.

 Article V. Church Meetings

 1. General.
 In every meeting together, the church is expected to strive together for unity of the faith through the bonds of peace.
 Each member is expected to act in a manner worthy of the gospel of Jesus Christ.